nearorbit191/nearorbit191/README.md

 - 👋 Hi, I’m @nearorbit191
 - 👀 I’m interested in videogames
-- 🌱 I’m currently learning lua, defold, maybe godot
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...

 <!---